Here are some Everglades tips to help you plan your adventure as well as some of your most frequently asked questions:

 And of course you find them all over the Anhinga Trail as well.

 At the moment, there are no hotels/motels/lodges at Everglades National Park.
 The Flamingo Lodge in the southern part of the Park was the only major facility which was closed in 2005 after the aftermath of Hurricanes Wilma and Katrina.
 The Lodge is being rebuilt and the new complex will consist of a small hotel and a handful of individual cabins and eco-tents.
+If it all goes according to plan, they should be ready by May 2019, just in time for the 2019/2020 season.

 For now, if you wish to stay within the park, the only options available are the campgrounds.